 Is a healthy existence secured for society by this arrangement?
 The income of the manual labor class is less than £40 per adult, and out of this they must pay heavy rents for the houses they live in.
 How much is left for healthy life?
 Even that little is not always vouchsafed to them.
 There are in London now at least 35,000 adult men who with their families (say 100,000) are slowly starving for want of regular employment.
-Over thirty per cent. of the whole four million inhabitants of the richest city in the world were found by Mr. Charles Booth to fall below his "Poverty Line" of bare subsistence earnings.‡

-"At present the average age at death among the nobility, gentry, and professional classes in England and Wales is 55 years; but among the artizan classes of Lambeth it only amounts to 29 years; and whilst the infantile death-rate among the well-to-do classes is such that only 8 children die in the first year of life out of 100 born, as many as 30 per cent. succumb at that age among the children of the poor in some districts of our large cities.
+"At present the average age at death among the nobility, gently, and professional classes in England and Wales is 55 years; but among the artizan classes of Lambeth it only amounts to 29 years; and whilst the infantile death-rate among the well-to-do classes is such that only 8 children die in the first year of life out of 100 born, as many as 30 per cent, succumb at that age among the children of the poor in some districts of our large cities.
 The only real cause of this enormous difference in the position of the rich and poor with respect to their chances of existence lies in the fact that at the bottom of society wages are so low that food and other requisites of health are obtained with too great difficulty."
 (Dr. C. R. Drysdale, "Report of Industrial Remuneration Conference," p.
 130).